Counselling and Therapy for Parents

 ONLINE · Mount Colah · Hornsby · Northern Sydney

-Maybe the anxiety is always there.
-A low hum you’ve learned to ignore until it isn't ignorable anymore.
-Maybe you’ve started to feel flat, or like you’re going through the motions without really being present.
-Maybe you’re snapping at your kids, then lying awake replaying things and trying to figure out how to fix things.
+Maybe anxiety is a constant low hum you've learned to push down until you can't.
+Maybe you're feeling flat.
+You're going through the motions, snapping at your kids, then lying awake wondering how to make it right.

 Do any of these sound familiar?